 Becky Crockett was born in Seattle and raised in the beautiful Midwestern state of Indiana.
 Shortly after college, a thirst for adventure and open skies drew her to her current home state of Utah.
 She enjoys taking advantage of Utah’s legendary mountain trails by mountain biking, hiking and camping.
 She has two faithful companions, her dogs Juno and Ozzie, and two slightly less faithful companions, her children Zoe and Isaac.
 Becky’s professional life has included a brief, 30-year stint in Family and Preventive Medicine, where she developed her research coordinator skills.
 Today, Becky continues to flex her research coordinator muscles (as well as her humor muscles!) for her coworkers at UPIN.

-Liz Diaz is a Clinical Study Assistant and a junior at the University of Utah pursuing a Bachelor’s Degree in Biology.
+Liz Diaz is a Study Coordinator and a junior at the University of Utah pursuing a Bachelor’s Degree in Biology.
 She obtained a Medical Assistant Emphasis/Integrated Studies Associate of Science Degree from LDS Business College in 2012.
 She has worked as a Medical Assistant in the Neurology Department at The University of Utah Hospital and volunteered in the Emergency Department at Primary Children’s Hospital.

 Melissa McIntyre, PT, DPT